kulvait/KCT_doc/posts/working-with-kct-cbct-2-projective-geometry-and-camera-matrices-to-describe-ct-geometry.md

 Before we define particular geometry corresponding to the flat panel detector CT trajectory, we need to know some theory about projective geometry and camera matrices.
 This will be the content of this post.

 ## CT projections geometry
 In the computer tomography, we project 3D object in $ \mathbb{R}^3 $ to the projector grid.
 Let's say it is a two dimensional grid that consist of rectangular pixels.
 Coordinates on the detector can be naturally described as the vectors in $ \mathbb{R}^2 $ since the projections are 2D images.
-The process of the X-ray projection is analogous to the pinhole camera model that projects the 3D scene onto the 2D plane.
+The process of CBCT X-ray projection is analogous to the pinhole camera model that projects the 3D scene onto the 2D plane.
 And therefore projective geometry is a good tool to study this correspondence.

 ## Projective geometry